-Non-financial physical assets such as Crown land are measured at fair value with regard to the property's highest and best use after due consideration is made for any legal or constructive restrictions imposed on the asset, public announcements or commitments made in relation to the intended use of the asset.
+Non-financial physical assets such as land (including Crown Land under a Crown Lease) are measured at fair value with regard to the property's highest and best use after due consideration is made for any legal or constructive restrictions imposed on the asset, public announcements or commitments made in relation to the intended use of the asset.
 Theoretical opportunities that may be available in relation to the asset are not taken into account until it is virtually certain that the restrictions will no longer apply.
 Therefore, unless otherwise disclosed, the current use of these non-financial physical assets will be their highest and best uses.

-Items with a cost or value in excess of \$1,000 (2018: \$1,000) and a useful life of more than one year are recognised as assets.
+Items with a cost or value in excess of \$1,000 (2019: \$1,000) and a useful life of more than one year are recognised as assets.
 All other assets are expensed as acquired.